mintheinkhinemtk/Splunk_BOTS_Labs/README.md

 # About

-This is my comprehensive walkthroughs of Splunk's Boss of the SOC (BOTS) CTF-Style Labs
+These are my comprehensive walkthroughs of Splunk's Boss of the SOC (BOTS) CTF-Style Labs

 # Walkthroughs